 Hope’s film Down Time was distributed with Lucy Medhurst’s 2012 research publication Science Nature and Identity – Understanding the Value of Experiential Learning in a Land Art Context.

-A nature-lover, Gemma is passionate about working in and taking inspiration from, the natural environment.
+Gemma is passionate about working in and taking inspiration from the natural environment.

 “In a world dominated by technology, it’s a rare and valuable opportunity to share the experience of being creative in nature, bringing people together in a magical way.”

 With a background in Fine Art and having developed her skills to embrace more craft-based mediums, Gemma enjoys working with a range of techniques, including drawing, printing, painting, collage, model-making, ceramics and appliqué.
-Since 2002, Gemma has been devising and delivering creative workshops and projects – as well as coordinating them – with a wide range of audiences, especially in Museums and Galleries and local outreach centres, often inspired by their outside spaces.
-Gemma has worked regularly with: children of all ages, schools. families, Young People, Older People, Vulnerable Adults, people with Dementia and Alzheimer’s, community, Special Educational Needs, ESOL (English to Speakers of Other Languages) and Blind and Partially Sighted groups.
+In her career to date, Gemma’s been devising and delivering creative workshops and projects – as well as coordinating them – for a wide range of audiences, gaining a grounding in Museum and Gallery Learning – often working with their outside spaces.
+Gemma’s led sessions regularly with children from Early Years upwards, schools, families, Young People, Older People, Vulnerable Adults, people with Dementia and Alzheimer’s, stroke victims and community, Special Educational Needs, ESOL (English to Speakers of Other Languages) and Blind and Partially Sighted groups.

 Lucy Medhurst is Strategic Manager for Artswork in its role as Bridge organisation for the South East and with responsibility for the Kent area.
 Lucy was previously Head of Education for Stour Valley Arts (SVA) for eight years, where she developed a high quality education programme in response to site specific commissions, including “Marks Measures Maps and Mind” with South East Dance and Turner Contemporary and Matthew King’s “King’s Wood Symphony” with Wigmore Hall and Trinity Guildhall.
 Following a place on engage’s Extend leadership programme, she was Acting Director during SVA’s transition into NPO status.